amitt001/delegator.py/README.rst

 This module features two main functions ``delegator.run()`` and ``delegator.chain()``.
 One runs commands, blocking or non-blocking, and the other runs a chain of commands, separated by the standard unix pipe operator: ``|``.

-If you're interested in financially supporting Kenneth Reitz open source, consider `visiting this link <https://cash.me/$KennethReitz>`_.
-Your support helps tremendously with sustainability of motivation, as Open Source is no longer part of my day job.

 Basic Usage
 -----------